-These basic and simplistic examples (carried over from the post on finding your purpose) show that in order to achieve a goal, sacrifices often need to be made.
+These basic and simplistic examples show that in order to achieve a goal, sacrifices often need to be made.
 What is viewed as a sacrifice is subjective and what one person sees as a sacrifice could be second nature for another.

 Nonetheless, in order to become successful, we need to have a “whatever it takes” mentality and be willing to make sacrifices when and where necessary.